r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>Run auxiliary/exploit modules based on database (targets) ports found.
 Next resource script searchs inside msf database for targets open ports discover by db_nmap scan to sellect what auxiliary/exploits modules to run againts target system.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **scanner.rc**
+Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **scanner.rc**
 ```
 db_nmap -sV -Pn -T4 -p 21,80,445 --open --reason 192.168.1.0/24
 services